Blinue/Magpie/docs/FAQ_EN.md

 2. Abnormal low frame rates.
 3. The screen freezes when streaming.

-## What is "Emulating dedicated fullscreen?"
+## What is "Simulate Exclusive Fullscreen?"

 A lot of software checks whether there are games running under dedicated fullscreen mode before popping up windows.
 Turn on this option if you'd like to play in fullscreen without being disturbed,